onqtam/headjack/src/incentives_algorithms.md

 > "Our minds are hurt more often by overeating than by hunger." — Petrarch

-> “To be everywhere is to be nowhere.” ― Seneca
+> "To be everywhere is to be nowhere." ― Seneca

 > "What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence a wealth of information creates a poverty of attention, and a need to allocate that attention efficiently among the overabundance of information sources that might consume it." - Herbert A. Simon